cccarle/L3_1DV610/README.md

 # 5. Manual tests
 ### Use case tested : Use case 1 - User want to start a new game
 #### Test Case 1.1 - Start a game
-Test steps :
+__Test steps :__ <br>
-1.1 User enter correct user credentails and is logged in.
+1.1 User enter correct user credentails and is logged in. <br>
-1.2 User will be shown a description of the game & a “start game” button.
+1.2 User will be shown a description of the game & a “start game” button. <br>
-1.3 User click on "start game" button.
+1.3 User click on "start game" button. <br>

 __Exptected result :__  input field with a “make a guess” button is shown. <br>
 __Actuall result :__ input field with a “make a guess” button is shown. <br>